LEDGER HARDWARE WALLETS

 It was created in 2008 by Satoshi Nakamoto.
 If that sounds familiar, it’s because it’s the same person responsible for the first and most popular blockchain; the Bitcoin network.

-PoW is a deterrent to anybody who wanted to spam the Bitcoin network or attempt to seize the majority control over it.
+PoW is a deterrent to anybody who wants to spam the Bitcoin network or attempt to seize majority control over it.
 To explain, the amount of computational effort needed to ‘mine’ a block is feasible but incredibly costly.
 This deters attackers from trying to forge blocks, while also preventing a single entity from effectively monopolizing the network.
 Simply, cheating the network is just too expensive.

 Although Proof of Work is certainly a robust consensus mechanism, it has one major problem—energy usage.